-1.1.3.
+1.2.4.
 The Matrix panel

-The Matrix panel is an 8 x 12 (96-button) grid that has four modes.
-It is used to select Presets [p.46], to work with the Sequencer / Arpeggiator [p.54], and to manage the modulation matrix through the Mods [p.49] button.
-The Morph button [p.73] is used to access the modulation matrix with a focus on one or both of the morphing sounds in each patch.
+The Matrix panel is an 8 x 12 (96-button) grid that can operate in four modes.
+It is used to select Presets [p.49], to work with the Sequencer / Arpeggiator [p.57], and to manage the Modulation Matrix via the Mods [p.52] button.
+The Morph [p.75] button accesses the Modulation Matrix with a focus on one or both of the morphing sounds in each patch.

-1.2.
+1.3.
 Rear panel

-Number Section Connections

-1 Master Out Right (Stereo), Left (Mono)

-2 Sync In, Out

-3 Pedals Exp 1, Exp 2, Sustain

-4 Memory Protection Off, On

-5 MIDI In, Out, Thru

-6 USB Type B (max. cable length 3 meters)

-7 Power On/Off switch, AC cable

-- 1. Master Out 1/4" unbalanced +4dBu stereo line-level outputs, intended to go to an amp and speakers, or to an audio interface or mixer.
-For mono use the left channel only. - 2.
-Sync In/Out These 3.5mm connectors enable the PolyBrute to synchronize with non-MIDI devices through the most widely used sync standards. - 3.
-Expression 1, 2; Sustain Pedal inputs.
+1. Master Out - $1/4^$ unbalanced +4dBu stereo line-level outputs, intended to go to an amp or powered speakers, or to an audio interface or mixer.
+Use the left channel for mono operation.

+2. Sync In/Out - These 3.5mm connectors enable the PolyBrute 12 to synchronize with non-MIDI devices through the most widely used sync standards.

+3. Expression 1, 2; Sustain - Pedal inputs.
 Expression 1 and 2 work with continuously variable expression pedals to control volume, filter frequency, and more.
 Sustain is for a momentary on/off pedal (i.e. a sustain pedal).
-Momentary pedals can be normally closed or normally open; PolyBrute has a polarity setting for each pedal, so you can use either type. - 4.
-Memory Protection On/Off When On, prevents the PolyBrute's patch memories from being overwritten. - 5.
-MIDI In/Out/Thru Standard 5-pin DIN jacks, used to connect PolyBrute to other MIDI devices. - 6.
-USB USB type B port for connecting PolyBrute to a Mac or PC.
-This lets you use Arturia's PolyBrute Connect software (available from www.arturia.com), and it also exchanges MIDI data with your computer.
-We recommend using a cable that is no longer than 3 meters (10 feet or shorter). - 7.
-Power section Connect the AC cable to an appropriate power source and use the switch to turn the instrument on and off.
+Momentary pedals can be normally closed or normally open; PolyBrute 12 has a polarity setting for each pedal, so you can use either type.

+4. Memory Protection On/Off - When On, prevents the PolyBrute's patch memories from being overwritten.

+5. MIDI In/Out/Thru - Standard 5-pin DIN jacks, used to connect PolyBrute 12 to other MIDI devices.

+6. USB - USB Type B port for connecting PolyBrute 12 to a Mac or PC.
+This lets you use Arturia's PolyBrute Connect software (available from the Arturia website), and it also exchanges MIDI data with your computer.
+We recommend using a USB cable that is no longer than 3 meters (10 feet).

+7. Power section - Connect the AC cable to an appropriate power source and use the switch to turn the instrument on and off.
 Power requirements: 100-240Vac, 50-60Hz, 85W.

-1.2.1.
+The power supply will automatically accept the voltage and frequency in your area, as long as they are within the above limits.

+1.3.1.
 Connections

-1.2.1.1.
+1.3.1.1.
 Audio